FahidLatheef/Hackerrank-Challenges/README.md

 # Hackerrank-Challenges
-Compilation of most of the hackerrank challenges
+Compilation of most of the hackerrank Practice challenges